learningdebunked/SystemDesignFundamentals/README.md

            ** If run time can warn the application that a node soon requires GC pause the application can stop sending requests to the node
            ** Another way is to Garbage collect only for short lived objects and to restart the process periodically

+**Fencing Tokens**

+   ** When using a lock or lease to protect access to some resource such as file storage we need to ensure that a node that is under a false belief of
+      being leader cannot disrupt the system

+**Byzantine faults**

+   ** A node may claim to have received a particular message when in fact it didnot ** A system is Byzantine fault tolerant if it continues to operate correctly even if some of the nodes are malfunctioning and not obeying the protocol
+      or if malicious attackers are interfering with the network

+**Consistency and Consensus**
+   ** Linearizability : Strongest consistency model in common use.
+Gives an illusion to client that there is only one replica, then every client would
+      have the samew view of the data and you wouldn't worry about replication lag ** Linerizability is also known as atomic consistency , strong consistency or external consistency ** Linerizability is a recency guarantee.
+In a linerizable system as soon as one client successfully completes a write all clients reading from that
+      database must be able to see the value just written ** Query returning a stale result is a violation of Linerizability ** Basic idea behind linearizability is simple to make a system appear as if there is only a single copy of data ** A database may provide both serializability and linearixability and thus is known as Strict Serializability or Strong one copy serializability
+   ** Where to use Linearizability :